-dietary supplementation with RBO can reduce total cholesterol (TC), lowdensity lipoprotein cholesterol (LDL-C), and triglycerides (TG) while increasing high-density lipoprotein cholesterol (HDL-C) levels in the blood.
-Therefore, commercial RBO products potential health benefits for managing hypercholesterolemia [18].
+fatty acids), with a low level of saturated fat (18%) [17].
+Studies have reported that dietary supplementation with RBO can reduce total cholesterol (TC), low-density lipoprotein cholesterol (LDL-C), and triglycerides (TG) while increasing high-density lipoprotein cholesterol (HDL-C) levels in the blood.
+Therefore, commercial RBO products offer potential health benefits for managing hypercholesterolemia [18].
 Research indicates that incorporating rice bran oil into daily diets reduces serum cholesterol levels and LDL cholesterol fractions.
-Since a 1% decrease in cholesterol can lead to a 2% reduction in the risk of heart attack, rice bran oil may be beneficial for patients with heart disease [19].
-Additionally, the ratio of SFA: MUFA: PUFA in rice bran oil is close to the recommended 10:15:10 ratio by the American Heart Association for patients with cardiovascular conditions to prevent hypertension, atherosclerosis, and high cholesterol [20, 21].
+Since a 1% decrease in cholesterol can lead to a 2% reduction in the risk of heart attack, rice bran oil may be beneficial for patients with heart disease [19]. ratio of SFA: Additionally, the MUFA: PUFA in rice bran oil is close to the recommended 10:15:10 ratio by the American Heart Association for patients with cardiovascular conditions to prevent hypertension, atherosclerosis, and high cholesterol [20, 21].
 Dietary adjustment is the most effective first step to address hyperlipidemia and atherosclerosis.
 The development of atherosclerotic lesions is significantly prevented if the diet includes a mixture of phytochemicals that lower cholesterol and antioxidants [22].

 Today, the use of rice bran oil as a cooking oil has become increasingly popular among consumers due to its antiinflammatory, anti-dyslipidemic, anti-thrombotic properties (Table 1).
 Rao and SUGASini [35] have demonstrated that the unsaponifiable fraction of rice bran oil significantly contributes to its anti-inflammatory activity.
-Inflammatory mediators such as ROS (O2 and NO2), eicosanoids (PGE2, TXB2, LTB4, and LTC4), cytokines (TNF-α and IL-6), and hydrolytic enzymes (collagenase, elastase, and hyaluronidase) were significantly reduced in isolated peritoneal macrophages from male Wistar rats fed crude rice bran oil containing saponifiable fractions [35].
+Inflammatory mediators such as ROS (O2 and NO2), eicosanoids (PGE2, TXB2, LTB4, and LTC4), cytokines (TNF- α and IL-6), and hydrolytic enzymes (collagenase, elastase, and hyaluronidase) were significantly reduced in isolated peritoneal macrophages from male Wistar rats fed crude rice bran oil containing saponifiable fractions [35].
 Francisqueti and Minatel [35] investigated the therapeutic effects of γoryzanol derived from rice bran oil in preventing cardio-renal metabolic syndrome.
-Wistar rats fed a high-fat diet for 20 weeks, with or without $\gamma$ -oryzanol supplementation, showed that the $\gamma$ oryzanol-supplemented diet prevented

-weight gain, increased blood

-triglycerides, and improved systolic and

-diastolic function [36].
+Wistar rats fed a high-fat diet for 20 weeks, with or without γ -oryzanol supplementation, showed that the γ -oryzanol-supplemented diet prevented weight gain, increased blood triglycerides, and improved systolic and diastolic function [36].

 In humans, testing the effects of supplementing diets with palm oil, rice bran oil, and coconut oil in subjects with normal blood lipid levels revealed an increased susceptibility to excessive chylomicron development (small fat particles that transport lipids to tissues) in response to meals rich in saturated fatty acids from palm oil, thereby raising the risk of atherosclerosis [37].
 However, those consuming rice bran oil or coconut oil did not develop atherosclerosis risk factors [37].
-In hyperlipidemic patients, a diet supplemented with rice bran oil has been shown to reduce body weight, body mass index, waist circumference, and hip circumference [38], as well as total cholesterol, LDL cholesterol, and the atherogenic index of total cholesterol/HDL cholesterol [38].
-Kuriyan and Gopinath [39] also confirmed that rice bran oil significantly cholesterol reduced total and triglycerides in the plasma of hyperglycemic patients compared to common cooking oils like sunflower oil.
+In hyperlipidemic patients, a diet supplemented with rice bran oil has been shown to reduce body weight, body mass index, waist circumference, and hip circumference [38], as well as total cholesterol, LDL cholesterol, and the atherogenic of index total cholesterol/HDL cholesterol [38].
+Kuriyan and Gopinath [39] also confirmed that rice bran oil significantly reduced total cholesterol and triglycerides in the plasma of hyperglycemic patients compared to common cooking oils like sunflower oil.
 Additionally, mixing rice bran oil with other cooking oils such as sesame oil [40, 41] or palm oil [42] also shows so